OpsHubProduct/OIM-Documentation/docs/connectors/database-integration.md

 {% include "../.gitbook/includes/database_metadata_input.md" %}

-* User can overwrite the existing field behavior or configure additional field for each table using additionalMeta input.
+* User can configure extra field or overwrite metadata for fields mentioned in HBM using additionalMeta input.
 Refer to [Field JSON Configuration](#json-configuration) for more details.

 # Mapping Configuration